Blog

 }

-As the Task.ContinueWith method also returns a task as result, you can use a Task.ContinueWith on the first one and check inside it if a the previous Task is faulted:
+As the Task.ContinueWith method also returns a task as its result, you can use a Task.ContinueWith on the first one and check inside it whether the previous Task is faulted:

 private void DoSomeWork()